ravi7799/Snake-Game-/README.md

 5. Sound and visuals are of very good quality.
 6. Player can Pause the game at anytime.
 7. More than Five snakes to choose from.
+8. HELP option also added for user.
+9. player can pause game anytime and unpause it anytime he wants.
-8. And most importantly you will enoy this game.. :-D
+10. And most importantly you will enoy this game.. :-D

 Direction to use and Play: